GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-build/index.md

 });
 ```

-A full set of configuration options can be found on [in the reference documentation](/docs/workbox/reference/workbox-build/#type-GetManifestOptions).
+A full set of configuration options can be found [in the reference documentation](/docs/workbox/reference/workbox-build/#type-GetManifestOptions).